crewAIInc/crewAI/docs/how-to/LLM-Connections.md

-# How-To: Connect CrewAI to LLMs
+# Connect CrewAI to LLMs

 There are different types of connections.
 Ollama is the recommended way to connect to local LLMs.